Wamiq319/Stock-App/README.md

         - ADX above 40 and DI- above DI+ → Price is falling (Sell)
         - ADX above 40 and DI+ above DI- → Price is rising (Buy)

-### 2. Portfolio Tracking
-The portfolio tracking section will read data from Google Sheets to display:

-- **Closed Trades**: Profit/Loss information for completed trades.
-- **Live Portfolio**: Current profit/loss for ongoing investments.

 ### Stock Symbol Lists
-The stock symbols will be grouped into lists stored in `.txt` files.
+The stock symbols will be grouped into lists stored in `.txt` files (So i give a page to client so he can create stock lists on website).
 These lists will contain a maximum of 10 stocks each.
 You will be able to create multiple stock lists, such as:

 - **USA Stocks**
 - **UK Stocks**